nipoppy/nipoppy/nipoppy_new/docs/source/glossary.md

 API
     Application Programming Interface, how software interacts with other software.

+CLI
+    Command-line interface, i.e. software that can be run in the Terminal.

 BIDS
     The Brain Imaging Data Structure, a community standard for organizing neuroimaging (and other) data.
 See the [BIDS website](https://bids.neuroimaging.io/) for more information.